 The Manchukuo National Railway was the state-owned national railway company of

 Manchukuo.
-Generally called the "國線" ('National Line'), it was controlled by the Manchukuo
+Generally called the "國線" ('National Line'), it was controlled by the

-Although officially it was a state-owned railway, in reality it was built, operated and managed
+Although officially it was a state-owned railway, in reality it was built, operated and

 The insignia of the Manchukuo National Railway is to the right.
 It looks to be a cutaway of a

 railway tie with a stylized cloud.
+To the left (in red) is the South Manchuria Railway logo.

-Badges with this insignia are quite rare.
+Badges with either of these insignia are quite rare.

 'Railroad Protection Medal.'